Friday, March 16, 2012

 Introduction

-Given the fact that the present administration has not exhibited any modicum of rebellion against the status quo in terms of ideas and war against corruption, the earlier progressives of all shapes and stripes unite around a bold agenda and unseat the power clique the better for the nation at large.
+Given the fact that the present administration has not exhibited any modicum of rebellion against the status quo in terms of ideas and war against corruption, the earlier progressives of all shapes and stripes unite around a bold agenda and unseat the power clique, the better for the nation at large.
 And that, my friends, is the surest route to emancipating the Nigerian man in us.

-Therefore, this paper is more of a progressive re-positioning narrative, making a case for (1) the need for southern progressives and northern mavericks and intellectuals to unite and rebel against greed and feudal principles in order to avert imminent class warfare, (2) that given the seemingly fragile state of our sovereignty, the idea of SNC (Sovereign National Conference), though well intended, should not be a 'take it or leave it' option, because there are too many uncertainties surrounding it’s happening within a definite time period, (3) that progressives and mavericks - with a uniform political and socioeconomic agenda nation-wide - stand a better chance at uniting this country and arresting the ills that facilitate religious intolerance, greed, corruption, and political assassinations, and (4) that the ruling class - from north to south and east to west - are the cause of the hatred in our political system and the not so latent demand for secession.
+Therefore, this paper is more of a progressive re-positioning narrative, making a case for (1) the need for southern progressives and northern mavericks and intellectuals to unite and rebel against greed and feudal principles to avert imminent class warfare, (2) that given the seemingly fragile state of our sovereignty, the idea of SNC (Sovereign National Conference), though well intended, should not be a 'take it or leave it' option, because there are too many uncertainties surrounding it’s happening within a definite period, (3) that progressives and mavericks - with a uniform political and socioeconomic agenda nation-wide - stand a better chance at uniting this country and arresting the ills that facilitate religious intolerance, greed, corruption, and political assassinations, and (4) that the ruling class - from north to south and east to west - are the cause of the hatred in our political system and the not so latent demand for secession.
 Therefore, defeating them in a democratic setting is a moral imperative.

 Part I: